Crescent Services offering procurement frameworks and consultancy to the wider public sector, learn more.

 Open Procedure

-One of the procedures for procurement under the EU Directives, under which all eligible applicants are invited to tender in a one-stage procurement process.
+One of two procedures for procurement under the Procurement Act 2023, in which suppliers are invited to tender in a single-stage procurement process.
+Also see 'Competitive Flexible Procedure'.

 Order Acknowledgement